-"Our financial results for the quarter reflect the strength inherent in our overall business, even as we continue to invest in and advance our solutions for all of our markets," said Alfred P. West, Jr., SEI Chairman and CEO.
+[&]quot;Our third-quarter results reflect continued growth and strategic progress across all of our businesses; even as we continue to invest in and advance our solutions for all our markets," said Alfred P. West, Jr., SEI Chairman and CEO.